seilent/nightcord/README.md

 # **Nightcord**
 Some janky discord theme to use.
-Currently still WIP, but you can download the Alpha if you want to.
+Currently still WIP, but you can download the Alpha if you want to, and edit the css to change the color scheme.

 ## **Previews**